The Best Souvenir from Every State

 Boston baseball fans are arguably some of the most passionate in the country.
 After all, who can forget 2004 when the “curse of the Bambino,” the 86 years during which the Red Sox never won the World Series, was ended with a historic victory?
-The next time you’re at the ball game, like iconic Fenway Park watching the famous Red Sox-Yankees rivalry, these are the stadium foods to enjoy—and the ones to avoid.
+The next time you’re at the ball game, like iconic Fenway Park watching the famous Red Sox-Yankees rivalry.

 Michigan: Car figurine

 Detroit may not be the official capital of Michigan but it is the unofficial “Car Capital of the World.”
 Along with giving birth to the auto industry’s “Big Three” (Ford, Chrysler, and General Motors), Motor City also started things like the car manufacturing assembly line, electric car starters, and car payment plans back in the 1920s.
 Since a car is a bit extreme for a souvenir, a Ford figurine will do just as well.